 A patent claiming a new drug product or medical device may be eligible for a limited patent term extension under the Hatch-Waxman Act, which permits a patent restoration of up to five years for patent term lost during product development and the FDA regulatory review.
-The restoration period granted on a patent covering a new drug product or a Class III medical device is typically one-half the time between the date a clinical investigation on human beings is begun and the submission date of an application for premarket approval of the product or medical device, plus the time between the submission date of an application for approval of the product or medical device, plus the time between the submission date of an application for approval of the product or medical device is eligible for the extension, and the application for the extension must be submitted prior to the expiration of the patent in question.
+The restoration period granted on a patent covering a new drug product or a Class III medical device is typically one-half the time between the date a clinical investigation on human beings is begun and the submission date of an application for premarket approval of the product or medical device, plus the time between the submission date of an application for approval of the product or medical device and the ultimate approval date.
+Patent term restoration cannot be used to extend the remaining term of a patent past a total of 14 years from the product's approval date.
+Only one patent applicable to an approved drug product or medical device is eligible for the extension, and the application for the extension must be submitted prior to the expiration of the patent in question.
 A patent that covers multiple drugs or medical devices for which approval is sought can only be extended in connection with one of the approvals.
-The USPTO reviews and approves the application for any patent term extension or restoration in consultation with the FDA.
+The USPTO reviews and approves the application for any patent term extension or restoration in consultation with